josephlugo/jlugogarcia/README.md

 # Hi, my name is Joseph 👋

 I'm a software engineer creating and contributing to open-source projects.
-Always passionate about learning new ways to improve existing technologies while helping people to learn more about them.
+Always passionate about learning new ways to improve existing technologies while empowering people to learn more about them.

 - 🔭 I’m currently working on a business venture called "OnInitiative.com."
 A new marketplace where everyone can find awesome products related to sustainable fashion and use technology to empower sustainable living and growth for the community.